v-erse/CodeReference/src/pages/JavaScript/JavaScript.md

 All values in JavaScript will evaluate to `true` or `false` in a Boolean context.
 The ones that evaluate to `true` are called _truthy_ values, and the ones that evaluate to `false` are _falsy_.

 All values are truthy unless defined as falsy.
-The values explicitly defined to be falsy are mostly those that _feel_ empty:
+The values explicitly defined to be falsy are:

 -   `false`
 -   `undefined`